-Pursuant to SHC Section 30916(c)(1), on December 19, 2018, BATA adopted the toll schedule for state-owned toll bridges in the Bay Area, incorporating the three-dollar RM3 phased-in toll increase.
+BATA adopted the toll schedule incorporating the three-dollar RM 3 phased-in toll increase for state-owned toll bridges in the Bay Area on December 19, 2018, pursuant to SHC Section 30916(c)(1).
 The first dollar increase became effective January 1, 2019 and the second dollar increase became effective January 1, 2022 (Attachment A, BATA Resolution No. 128).
 The third dollar increase will become effective January 1, 2025.
-The toll schedule also incorporates the Fastrak® Electronic Toll Collection RM3 Toll Discount for vehicles crossing more than one bridge on the same calendar day during commute hours, and updates the high-occupancy vehicles rates to incorporate RM3 increases.
+The toll schedule also incorporates the FasTrak® Electronic Toll Collection RM 3 Toll Discount for vehicles crossing more than one bridge on the same calendar day during commute hours and updates the high-occupancy vehicles rates to incorporate RM 3 increases.